 All character races have been divided into Left and Right components.
-The spreadsheet, attached HERE (v3) (or obsolete v2 here), includes a way of auto-populating race features that is not included on this page.
+The spreadsheet version (link updated; for archived versions see v2 or v3), includes a way of auto-populating race features that is not included on this page.

 To create your character’s race, pick one Left component and one Right component from the lists below, then apply all benefits (and disadvantages) from both.

 Ability Score Increases (ASIs) must be applied in the following order, regardless of which component they come from:

 specified ASIs (Strength, Charisma, etc.) – increase the specified Ability by one, or decrease the Ability by one if it is preceded by a minus (-)

 any (free) – increase any of the six Abilities by one without restriction